railtoolkit/railway-layer-model/docs/insights.md

   * for this prototype no milage based on a line, but:
     * selecting one milage  out of the coverage of my scope
     * conversion to an overall single milage

+  * base_ref connects to the BaseLayer

+  * precision of pos is length 6 due to the "hoehenplan"

+# speed profile layer

+  * automatic creation from physical layer desired
+    * physical layer needs:
+    -> slope, max speed, turnout speed, radius, tunnel
+  * divided into characteristic sections (CS)
+    * within a CS, the maximum permissible speed and the track resistance is constant
+  * network layer as a base
+    * each signal represents a place where a train can stop -> therefore blocksignals (BK4142) in contrast to the networl layer will result in an edge